emmanuelapp/salon/README.md

 # Salon

-Currently this project is under development.
+**Currently this project is under development.**

 ## About
-A Ruby on Rails booking system which aims to meet the requirements of small Beauty salons and Hairdressing salons.

-TODO: Write more verbose README
+`Salon` is a Ruby on Rails solution which is responsible for all processes which could be conducted in a beauty salon, barbershop or anywhere where cosmetic treatments of any sort could be offered and/or applied.

+## Main features
+TODO